Sunday, 26 October 2008

 Dear Mathieu

-In celebration of our conversation this evening, I have decided to curate a new Blog exhibition called THE BORING ONE with some of my favourite pictures from Valeria aka the 'boring' one.
+In celebration of our conversation this evening, I have decided to curate a new Blog exhibition called THE BORING ONE with some of my favourite pictures from V aka the 'boring' one.
 Who as you know, I prefer to your last girlfriend known as 'the boy'.
 As for poor Julie, I am sure she would prefer to remain out of all of this.

 So, for the grand opening of THE BORING ONE, please scroll down to view the pictures I have selected.
 Which you have already seen a thousand times before.